 Fatehpur Sikri is 36 kn from Agra.
 It was the capital of Emperor Akbar in the late sixteenth century.
 During his reign, the Mughal empire tripled in size and wealth.
 He constructed many palaces, mosques and buildings in Fatehpur Sikri which are his architectural legacy.

 History of Fatehpur Sikri

-Buland Darwaza is the main gateway to Fathepur Sikri.
+Buland Darwaza is the main gateway to the Jama Masjid at Fathepur Sikri.
 Akbar erected it as a victory arch after his success in the war over Gujarat.
 At 54 metres, it is the highest gateway in the world.
 Red and buff sandstone have been used in the construction.
 The architectural style has Hindu and Persian influences.
 Buland Darwaza is symmetrical and topped by large chhatris.